mistakemp4/neocities/src/data/blog/labels.md

 ---
-title: Labels
+title: Labels;

 description: Labels have always felt more like a cage than a comfort to me.
-Sure, they can be useful for communication, for quick explanations, for connecting with others who...
+Sure, they can be useful for communication, for quick explanations, for connecting with others who...;
-date: April 3, 2025
+date: April 3, 2025;
 previewImage: /assets/labels.png
 ---

 Labels have always felt more like a cage than a comfort to me.
 Sure, they can be useful for communication, for quick explanations, for connecting with others who share similar experiences.
 But the second I try to fit myself into a label, it feels like I have to cut off parts of myself just to make it work.
-No single word or phrase can fully capture the nuance of my identity, and every time I try to describe myself within the limits of existing labels, I feel like I have to sacrifice something whether it be an important detail, a contradiction, a feeling that doesn’t quite align with what people expect those words to mean. (￢_￢;)
+No single word or phrase can fully capture the nuance of my identity, and every time I try to describe myself within the limits of existing labels, I feel like I have to sacrifice something whether it be an important detail, a contradiction, a feeling that doesn’t quite align with what people expect those words to mean. (￢\_￢;)

 I’m an enby-transmasc with a GNC/androgynous/IDGAF-fluid expression.
 That already sounds like a tangled mess of words, but that’s because no single term really fits.
 My gender expression is chaotic on purpose.
 My transition goal?
 To confuse the masses.
 I love the ambiguity, the defiance, the way I can exist in a space that challenges what people think they know about gender.
 But at the same time, when society forces me to pick a side, when legal forms or social expectations demand a box to check, I squish myself into the "M" box because it’s the closest thing that works.
 But even then, it’s not a perfect fit.
 It’s not the whole story.
 My identity is more like a big ball of wibbly-wobbly, personality… stuff.
 What is that even called?
 Is there a term that fully encapsulates my relationship with gender?
 And, more importantly, do I even want one?